1. Purpose

 Risk appetite is the type and level of risk the Board of the Bank is willing to take in order to deliver its strategy and public policy objectives.
 This policy sits under the Level One Risk Category, People Risk.

-‘the risk that BBB employees fail to act in accordance with end customers’ best interests, fair market practices, or BBB’s Standards of Conduct; or that our culture does not support and drive appropriate colleague behaviours and decision making’.
+It aligns to the Level Two Risk Category, Conduct and Culture, which is defined as ‘the risk that Bank employees fail to act in accordance with end customers’ best interests, fair market practices, or the Bank’s Code of Conduct; or that our culture does not support and drive appropriate colleague behaviours and decision making’.

 The Bank’s risk appetite in relation to Conduct and Culture is set at Low.